domainsofapp/domainsofapp.github.io/_posts/2018-06-29-paraphrased-philosophy.md

 The world is a fantasy through which thought sustains itself.

+## Friedrich Nietzsche, Philosopher

+We manifest our will to power.

 ## M. Ng, Philosopher Friend

 Paired with capitalism, new forms of representation (e.g., new identities) = new forms of materialism